Family Law

 Unlike married couples, de facto partners in WA cannot split superannuation in a property settlement.
 Instead, the Court treats superannuation as a financial resource to be considered during the settlement.

-• Whether a sexual relationship still exists.
+• A sexual relationship still exists?

 • Who is responsible for household duties?